arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.10.16
+You can get awesome hand-crafted metal posters from [displate.com](https://displate.com/).
+They're super easy to hang because they come with an adhesive magnet.
+You can stick the magnet to the wall, and then attach the poster to the magnet, which allows for easy-repositioning of the poster.
+Apparently they have over 1,000 artists and 40,000 designs.
+They also plant 10 trees for each purchased Displate.
+We have about six in our house now since my friend vic just bought us a bunch (thanks dude ~).

 ### 11.08.16
 There's a pretty decent [collection of Gimp plugins](http://registry.gimp.org/node/28613)